 #3 – Make a date with your finances.

 Even if you hate accounting, dealing with the books must become part of your routine.
 Scheduling a weekly check-in with your finances is a good way to stay on top of things.
 Spend 15 minutes with a pen, paper, and your computer and you will gain a lot of insight into your own business.
-You will become more organised because you will be more on top of things.
-Better organisation means that you will have just the right things to hand over to your accountant come tax time.
+You will become more organized because you will be more on top of things.
+Better organization means that you will have just the right things to hand over to your accountant come tax time.
 What a relief that will be!